sunildparihar/upstock/README.md

  * Java Classes -> SendToWebSocketOHLCPacketListener, OHLCPacketListener

 ###### Performance Stat Logger
-* Receives latest data from worker3, update it's stats and adds the updated stats to a logging queue.
+* Receives latest data from Subscriber, update it's stats and adds the updated stats to a logging queue.
 * A separate logger thread reads stats from the logging queue and prints them.
 * Check the generated log file perf.log under the root project directory.
 * It starts logging server performance stats only after receiving first valid subscription from any client.